davidjohnbaker1/bais/README.md

 After data collection is complete, put all ```.csv``` files in a directory and use the ```analysis/score_bais.R``` script to source the scoring and aggregation functions.

+For a quick tutorial check out right [here](https://youtu.be/Yql0jFZkM88).

 ## To Do

 * [ ] Add function that multiplies scores by the factor loadings.